BestTimesToVisit.com Logo

 Rental Car

-While not a primary mode for extensive travel within the Sierra, taxis or pre-booked private transfers can be useful for short hops between trailheads or for reaching specific, hard-to-access points from a train station.
+While not a primary mode of transport for extensive exploration, taxis or pre-booked private transfers can be useful for short hops between nearby villages or for reaching specific trailheads from a train station if you're short on time or have heavy luggage.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.